lottarantala/NN-engine/README.md

-NN engine made from scratch.
+# NN engine made from scratch.

+## Dependencies
+* The Eigen3 library